What is a systematic review?

 The key characteristics of a systematic review are:

-- clearly defined question with inclusion and exclusion criteria;
+- a clearly defined question with inclusion & exclusion criteria

-- rigorous and systematic search of the literature;
+- rigorous & systematic search of the literature

 - report for publication

-Team - you need to be working with: subject experts to help clarify issues related to the topic; librarians who can develop the comprehensive search strategies and identify the appriopriate databases to search; reviewers who can screen abstracts and read the full text; statistician who can assist with the appropriate analysis of the data; and project leader who will cordinate and write the final report
+A team: A systematic review can't be done alone!
+You need to work with subject experts to clarify issues related to the topic; librarians to develop comprehensive search strategies and identify appropriate databases; reviewers to screen abstracts and read the full text; a statistician who can assist with data analysis; and a project leader to coordinate and write the final report.

-Written protocol - you need a written protocol that outlines the methodology, including the rationale for the systematic review, key questions broken into PICO components, inclusion/exclusion criteria, and literature search for both published and unpublished literature, data abstraction and data management, assessment of methodological quality of individual studies, data synthesis, and grading the evidence for each key question.
+A written protocol: You need to write a protocol outlining the study methodology.
+The protocol should include the rationale for the systematic review, key questions broken into PICO components, inclusion/exclusion criteria, literature searches for published/unpublished literature, data abstraction/data management, assessment of methodological quality of individual studies, data synthesis, and grading the evidence for each key question.

-Literature searching - you need to first identify systematic reviews that may already address the key questions; then identify the appropriate databases and conduct a comprehensive and detailed literature search that can be documented and duplicated;
+Comprehensive literature searches: First, identify systematic reviews that may address your key questions.
+Then, identify appropriate databases and conduct comprehensive and detailed literature searches that can be documented and duplicated.

-Citation management - you need working knowledge of EndNote or other software package to help manage the citations from the literature search
+Citation management: You should have working knowledge of EndNote to help manage citations retrieved from literature searches.